How to Calculate Hours Worked in Excel?

 If you want to deduct break times from the total hours worked to calculate regular hours, use the subtraction formula.
 For example, if the break time is 30 minutes, subtract it from the total hours worked:

-Calculate Overtime Hours (if applicable)
+Calculate Overtime Hours

 To calculate overtime hours, you can use an IF statement to check if the total hours worked exceed the regular hours threshold.
 If it does, subtract the regular hours from the total hours to get the overtime hours.
-For example, if the regular hours threshold is 40, and the total hours worked are in cell C2:

 Tip: Adjust the cell references and formulas according to your specific data layout and requirements.
 Excel provides various functions and operators to manipulate time values, such as SUM, HOUR, MINUTE, TIME, and IF, which can be utilized based on your specific calculations and needs.